Trusted WordPress tutorials, when you need them most.

 Alternatively, check out WPBeginner’s free blog setup service.
 This allows you to buy a hosting plan from one of our trusted hosting partners, and in exchange, we will move your WordPress.com blog for free.

 We hope this article helped you learn what the limitations of WordPress.com are.
-You may also be interested in our guide on how much it costs to build a WordPress website and our list of the best WordPress website examples for inspiration.
+You may also be interested in our guide on Shopify vs WooCommerce and our article on how to get WordPress.com features on self-hosted WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.